dipodidae/jellybeats/README.md

 ---

-## Jellybeats Additions
+## Jellyfin Music Additions

-This project has been extended into **Jellybeats** – a public music player powered by Jellyfin.
+This project has been extended into **Jellyfin Music** – a public music player powered by Jellyfin.

 ### Environment Variables